 Khurram Shahzad

-Khurram Shahzad about 6 years ago
+Khurram Shahzad over 6 years ago

 One thing i need to mention over here regarding SPA (Google Analytic) is that google have Google Tag Manager that is very helpful for tracking navigation in SPA as we can send information of event to GTM by custom event or pre defined event that this page has been hit.